AnthonyBechay/wealthlogs/README.md

 5. **After PR is merged to staging:**
    - Test on staging environment
-   - If everything works, create PR from staging to main
+   - If everything works, create PR from staging to master

 6. **Deployment happens automatically:**
-   - Vercel deploys frontend on push to main
+   - Vercel deploys frontend on push to master
-   - Render deploys backend on push to main
+   - Render deploys backend on push to master

 ### Commit Message Convention